HuskyGameDev/2018-team1/README.md

 ## Controls

 Move with the arrow keys or WASD.
 Jump with space and attack with left click.
+Escape opens the pause menu while in the game.

 ## Credits